Integrating Zipic

 zipic://compress?with the URL params to create the final URL. - Open the final URL to trigger Zipic’s image compression.

-After downloading the shortcut, import it into Shortcuts and enable it for Finder with a custom keyboard shortcut to quickly compress selected images and directories.
+After downloading the shortcut, import it into Shortcuts and enable it for Finder with a custom keyboard shortcut to quickly compress selected images and folders.

 Programmatic Access